kuma35/thinking-forth-translate/chapter5.rst

 .. no  name for this figure. use fig5-1 Example of application-load screen

 .. figure:: fig5-1.png
-   :alt: I still don't see how these programming conventions enhance readability.

    I still don't see how these programming conventions enhance readability.

 The necessity for good organization applies to an application listing as well.
 Good organization has three aspects: